AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

     - visualize MSM charge values
     - load custom Unity generated spacecraft and celestial body models at run time

+**Version 2.1.0 (May 25, 2022)**

+- moved the large asteroid and Martian moon models and the optional MilkyWay skybox to be Addressable Assets.
+  These are large assets that are rarely used.
+By making them Addressable Assets, they will no longer be automatically loaded into memory by Vizard at the start and instead will only increase the Vizard runtime memory footprint when in use.

+- added 6U and 3U cubeSat models that include reflective solar panels, they can be applied with the ``modelDictionaryKey`` field in the Spacecraft vizMessage or by using the ModelDirectory GUI panel (model keys are ``6Usat`` and ``3Usat``)

+- modified the spacecraft local view scaling to support self-shadowing on satellites with dimensions of less than 1 meter: If the camera target spacecraft’s dimensions are less than 1 meter, the spacecraft local view scale will increase from 1m to 1 Unity Units to 1m to 2UnityUnits/minimumSpacecraftMeshDimension.
+This scale is applied to both size and distance, ensuring the relative position and size of the all objects in the scene remains true to the simulated distances/sizes.

+- added customizable logo patches to the sides of all three built in spacecraft (BSKsat, 6U cubeSat, and 3U cubeSat) that users can change by providing a path to their own image file as part of the Spacecraft protobuffer message

+- fixed bug with HD atmosphere not initializing correctly when its attached planet is specified in the vizMessage as the camera target on start-up

+- improved the automatic resizing/repositioning of spacecraft HUD objects when their attached spacecraft model is changed (takes into account the new dimensions and ensures the HUD objects shrink or grow accordingly)

+- fixed bug with Custom Cameras in headless mode not applying the user specified skybox

 **Version 2.0.4 (March 12, 2022)**

 - Updated :ref:`VizardGUI` to list the built-in CAD shapes in Vizard to show planet and asteroid shapes